jcollard/VibeDC/CombatHierarchy.md

 **Used By:** TopPanelManager

 #### `managers/renderers/TurnOrderRenderer.ts`
-**Purpose:** Renders turn order with unit sprites, action timer values, and title **Exports:** `TurnOrderRenderer`
+**Purpose:** Renders turn order with unit sprites, action timer values, tick counter, and title **Exports:** `TurnOrderRenderer`
-**Key Methods:** render(), handleClick(), setUnits(), setClickHandler() **Rendering Features:**
+**Key Methods:** render(), handleClick(), setUnits(), setClickHandler() **Constructor Overload:**
+- `(units, onUnitClick?)` - legacy signature with click handler
+- `(units, tickCount, onUnitClick?)` - new signature with tick counter
+- Second parameter can be function (onUnitClick) or number (tickCount) **Rendering Features:**
 - "Action Timers" title in orange (7px-04b03 font) at top of panel
+- Clock sprite (icons-5) on left side with "TIME" label above
+- Tick counter displayed below clock sprite in white
 - Units centered horizontally and aligned to bottom of panel
 - Unit sprites with 12px spacing between them
 - Action timer (AT) values displayed below each sprite in white